cynthia-enciso/JS-CL-TEMPLATELITERAL/README.md

 ## Where to Start

-Begin by opening and viewing `index.html` for an introduction.
+Begin by opening and viewing `index.html` in the browser for an introduction.
 Once you have read the introduction, you will be editing the `index.js` file.